SergeyGV/SystemExplorer/README.md

 ## Flags

--f
+-f: Do not stop randomly and only end upon reaching a directory with no sub directories

-Do not stop randomly and only end upon reaching a directory with no sub directories
+-p: Print the path rather than changing the directory to it